 Having the skill to communicate in the most spoken language in the world is of vital importance in today's society.
-It is predicted that in the foreseeable future - perhaps this decade - China will have the largest economy in the world, creating future job opportunities for St Margaret's students, as Chinese speakers will be in high demand in all areas.
+It is predicted that in the foreseeable future - perhaps this decade - China will have the largest economy in the world, creating future job opportunities for St Margaret's students.
 This course will help students to work towards becoming a highly skilled young woman with a competitive edge in the job market.